Folakemi-Fareedah-Fashola/comp2850-hci-starter/wk09/lab-wk9/templates/pilot-notes-template.md

 - **Confidence**: 3
 - **Observations**:
   - pilot kept trying to use space button and enter button to navigate to the add task
-  - Pilot took a while to figure out to use tab
-  - Pilot said "This is quite confusing to navigate through"
+  - Pilot said "This is quite confusing to navigate through"(19:43:20)

 ---